 - The legislation includes a committee to look at the impact of TIF districts and report to the General Assembly by April 1, 2018.
 School districts that are concerned about the impact of TIFs on school funding should keep an eye out for the convening of that committee and be in touch with the legislators selected to serve to voice any concerns.

 - New mandate relief is included which streamlines the waiver process and allows districts to reduce the daily P.E. requirement to three days per week and grant more exemptions from the P.E. requirement for students participating in interscholastic or extracurricular athletic programs.
 Districts can also outsource driver’s education.
 The streamlined process allows ISBE to approve, deny or modify a statutory waiver request unless three of the four legislative leaders ask for further review, in which case the waiver request will be submitted to the full General Assembly.

 - The bill also contains a small, but mighty, in severability provision.
 If one part of the law is held by a court to be invalid, the entire Act is invalid.
 In other words, a successful lawsuit challenging one aspect of the law could result in the entire school funding package unraveling.

 The bill goes into effect immediately upon the signature of the Governor.
 The changes to Illinois’ education funding, with the enactment of this bill, will be nothing short of historic.
 We will update this alert when the Governor acts.

-Thereafter, we will be looking out for guidance from ISBE as it works to implement the new evidenced-based funding formula.
+Thereafter, we will be looking out for guidance from ISBE as it works to implement the new evidence-based funding formula.
 We will also be working over the next several weeks to provide you with a more detailed analysis of the property tax referendum provision, a provision with potentially significant consequences for many districts.